vibhorjain22/eaglebank/Project Approach.md

 3. On validation failure, return error codes instead of field names
 4. Integrate observability tools
 5. Decide: Should authentication for non-existing users return 401 or 403?
-6. If account numbers are user-specific, consider removing them from URLs and ensure transaction IDs belong to the user
+6. If account numbers are user-specific, consider removing them from URLs
-7. Transactions serve statement purpose, we can consider pagination in responses.
+7. Transactions serve statement purpose, we can consider pagination, filtering and ordering in responses.
 8. Data Consistency is important and we should consider wrapping "transaction" using thread synchronisation to think about data integrity while updating balance for transactions.
+9. Error Handling is a key element.
+10. De Sensitisation of the data.